SamuelDietz/postgres-helper/README.md

 | `${ sql([] or {}, ...) }`  | for helpers                   | ``sql`INSERT INTO users ${sql({ name: 'Peter'})}` ``      |
 | `${ 'somevalue' }`         | for values                    | ``sql`SELECT * FROM users WHERE age = ${42}` ``           |

-For more information on how to use the `sql` function, check out the [postgres documentation](https://github.com/porsager/postgres#queries).
+For the full documentation on how to use the `sql` function, check out the [postgres docs](https://github.com/porsager/postgres#queries).

 ## Migrations